hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/newspaper_reports/part_iii_indian_newspaper_reports/1401_10_the_indian_mirror_jun_19_1896.md

 Tuesdays, morning and evening; Thursdays, morning and evening; Friday, evening question classes.
 So the Swami has to do four lectures, and one class on questions every week.
-In the class lecture, he has begun with Gnan \[Jnâna-\]Yoga.
+In the class lecture, he has begun with Gnan \[Jnāna-\]Yoga.
 A short-hand report of these lectures is being taken down by Mr. Goodwin, who is a great admirer of the Swami, and these lectures will be published later on.